-Ignition OFF Operation
+Ignition Off Operation

-The power sunroof switches remain active for up to approximately ten minutes after the ignition switch has been turned OFF.
-Opening either front door will cancel this feature.
-The time is programmable.
-Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+- The power sunroof switch can remain active for up to approximately ten minutes after the vehicles ignition is cycled to the Off position.
+Opening either front door will cancel this feature. - This feature is programmable using the Uconnect® System.
+Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.